List of supporting Arrow characters: Lex Luthor

 Lex Luthor (portrayed by Jon Cryer) is an enemy of Superman and Supergirl's from Earth-38 that the Monitor recruits to avert the Crisis.
 Cryer reprises his role from Supergirl.

 Garfield Lynns

 Garfield Lynns (portrayed by Andrew Dunbar) is a former firefighter who is killing other firefighters as revenge for being abandoned in a fire.
 Before committing suicide, Lynns reveals to the Hood that he is scared of living.

 M

 Lonnie Machin / Anarky

 Lonnie Machin / Anarky (portrayed by Alexander Calvert) is a deranged freelancing criminal who is willing to do whatever it takes to impress a potential employer.
 After his face was disfigured and burned by Thea, he becomes a rogue terrorist and plans on getting his revenge on Darhk for betraying him.
 In season 5, he is taken down by the Green Arrow.

 Billy Malone

-Detective Billy Malone (portrayed by Tyler Ritter) was a new member of the Star City Police Department and Felicity's new boyfriend.
+Detective Billy Malone (portrayed by Tyler Ritter) is a new member of the Star City Police Department and Felicity's new boyfriend.
 He is inadvertently killed by Oliver due to a trap set by Prometheus.